Sister Bay in Door County

 On the south side of town, the beautifully landscaped Village View Motel is close to everything and a budget option.
 The Sister Bay Inn (formerly the Voyager Inn), half a mile from the junction of 42 and 57, has a pretty back yard and a lot of amenities.

-On the north end of town, Liberty Lodge has an old-time feel but modern rooms.
+On the north end of town, Liberty Lodge has a classic look and modern rooms.

 For details, see Where to stay in Door County.

-On the hill near Piggly Wiggly, Chop serves steak and seafood and has a patio.
-On weekdays, it serves a three-course early-dining menu.
+Downtown, Chop serves steak and seafood and has a patio.
 It's closed Sundays except on holiday weekends.